dino-/xmonad-polybar-conf/README.md

     $ cd .xmonad
     $ ./install.sh

-Tray applets need to be started from somewhere, like an `~/.xinitrc` X start script.
-Probably after the window manager is started but before the script enters the waiting phase.
+Tray applets need to be started from somewhere.
+Add any to always be started with spawn statements in the `myStartupHook` section of `xmonad.hs` after polybar is launched, like this:

-    ...
+    myStartupHook = do
-    bluetooth-tray &
+      setWMName "LG3D"
-    nm-applet &
+      spawn "~/.config/polybar/launch.sh"
-    ...
+      spawn "nm-applet"  -- If you use NetworkManager, package network-manager-applet spawn ...

 The polybar config will be linked to `~/.config/polybar/config.ini`